backstage/backstage/.changeset/khaki-tools-tease.md

 '@backstage/plugin-scaffolder-backend': minor
 ---

-Updated publish:gitlab action properties to support project and branches level configuration.
+Updated publish:gitlab action properties to support additional Gitlab project settings:

-Project level configuration is based on the Gitlab Project Create API available options.
-Is is available via `settings` property.
+- general project settings provided by gitlab project create API (new `settings` property)
-Branch level configuration allow to create additional branches and make them protected.
-It is available via `branches` property.
+- branch level settings to create additional branches and make them protected (new `branches` property)
+- project level environment variables settings (new `variables` property)

 Marked existed properties `repoVisibility` and `topics` as deprecated, as they are covered by `settings` property.